-1st Offense: 10 Days Suspension, recommendation for expulsion

-NOTE: At the discretion of the building administration, the student may be reinstated if documented evidence is submitted to the principal or his/her designee that an assessment has been made or scheduled with an Alcohol or Drug Abuse Center or similar agency.
+1st Offense: 10 Days Suspension, recommendation for expulsion been made or scheduled with an Alcohol or Drug Abuse Center or similar agency.
 If the assessment is scheduled and the recommendations are followed, the student will have five (5) days of the suspension lifted.
 If the student does not make contact with a Drug or Alcohol agency within ten (10) days of the suspension, he/she will go through an expulsion hearing with the possibility of being expelled.
 The Little Miami Guidance Team can assist in making the contacts with the appropriate agencies and in the follow- up treatment if needed.
 Participation in a support group for students can be set up through the Guidance Team as well.
 If during the recommended treatment program, the student fails to meet the outlined requirements of the program, he/she will be suspended from school for ten (10) days and there will be a request for an expulsion.
 It will be possible for a student to use the counseling and or rehabilitation for ONE TIME only as a means to avoid expulsion.
 If a student once again possesses uses, conceals, or is showing signs of having consumed drugs and/or alcohol, he/she will be suspended out of school for ten (10) days and there will be a request for an expulsion.